nitad54448/Sauerbrey/Q-control.md

 ## 1. System Topology & Demodulator Mapping

-To ensure stability and mnemonic clarity, we map the PIDs directly to their corresponding Demodulators.
+We map the PIDs directly to their corresponding Demodulators.

 | Index | Function | Role | Critical Setting |
 | :--- | :--- | :--- | :--- |